Updates to 10DLC compliance: prior texting opt-in & privacy statement

 1. Opt-in disclosure for text messaging

 The agency must provide evidence of a texting opt-in or disclosure included on the form where they collect the client's phone number, which states that by providing their phone number the client consents to receiving text messages at the provided phone number.
-This statement must require user action (e.g. a checkmark) or be easy to see (near the submit button or form signature), and should contain or reference the agency's privacy statement (see #2).
+This statement should require user action (e.g. a checkmark or button), and should contain or reference the agency's privacy statement (see #2).

 Opt-in must be 1 to 1, can’t be shared with third parties, and can’t be implied.
 Opt-in must be clear and conspicuous.
 It can’t be obscured within the Terms & Conditions and/or other agreement(s).